 What should you do if you're under a lot of stress or dealing with a mental health issue and you don't have the money for treatment?

 You're not alone if you're concerned about paying for mental health care.
 Lots of people need help and worry that they can't afford it.
-Even if you have insurance, it can be challenging.
-Some insurance companies don't cover mental health services very much, if at all, and they often have expensive copays and deductibles.
+Even though health insurance covers mental health issues, it can still be challenging.
+Some insurance companies don't cover mental health services very much, and they often have expensive copays and deductibles.

 Still, it is possible to find affordable — sometimes even free — mental health care or support.